mathworks/coder-swig/01-timestwo-scalar/README.md

 # Description
-Shows a simple timestwo elementwise multiplication example.
-This example shows how generated emxArray types can be used from C# and Java.
+Shows a simple timestwo scalar multiplication example.
+This example shows how to call generated code taking and returning scalar doubles can be used from C# and Java.
 Run `doitCsharp` and `doitJava` to see the C# and Java examples, respectively.

 You should see output similar to: